nksherani/code-interpretor-openai/README.md

 ## 🔒 Security

-- Never commit your `.env` file or API keys
+- ⚠️ **Never commit your `.env` file or API keys**
-- Use environment variables for sensitive data
+- ✅ Use environment variables for all sensitive data
-- Keep your OpenAI API key secure
+- ✅ Keep your OpenAI API key secure
+- ✅ Use strong MongoDB credentials in production
-- Review the code before running examples with your data
+- ✅ Review the code before running with your data
+- ✅ The `.env` file is already in `.gitignore`

+### Security Checklist

+- [ ] `.env` file created and not committed to git
+- [ ] OpenAI API key is valid and has proper permissions
+- [ ] MongoDB is secured with authentication (production)
+- [ ] CORS is configured appropriately for your domain
+- [ ] API rate limits are understood and monitored

 ## ⚠️ Rate Limits